Makeup Junkie Bags Update | Shark Tank Season 10

 • Sharks: Lori Greiner

 With two sharks remaining, Lori Greiner admitted to Meredith that she was going to drop out, but she changed her mind at the last minute.
-Lori offered $200,000 as a loan in exchange for 5% equity and a $1 dollar royalty on each unit sold in perpetuity.
+Lori eventually offered $200,000 as a loan in exchange for 5% equity, and a $1 royalty on each unit sold in perpetuity.

-Let’s shift our focus to the Makeup Junkie Bags update to see what happened after Meredith left Shark Tank.
+We have some good news to share in our Makeup Junkie Bags update after all!
 While it’s rare for an entrepreneur to decline funding from a shark, Meredith eventually made the tough decision to not finalize the deal with Lori.

 Website | + posts